IBSim/VirtualLab/docs/source/examples/tensile.rst

 Since *Force* and *Displacement* are attributes of ``Sim`` a force-controlled simulation (with magnitude 1000000N) is run, along with a displacement controlled simulation (with enforced displacement 0.01m).
 The material properties of copper will be used for the simulation.

-With *Mode* set to 'Interactive' in the setup section of :file:`RunTutorials.py`, when launching **VirtualLab** firstly you will see information relating to the mesh printed to the terminal, e.g. the number of nodes and location the mesh is saved, followed by the **Code_Aster** output messages for the simulation printing in a separate `xterm <https://wiki.archlinux.org/index.php/Xterm>`_ window.
+With *Mode* set to 'Interactive' in the setup section of :file:`RunTutorials.py`, when launching **VirtualLab** firstly you will see information relating to the mesh printed to the terminal, e.g. the number of nodes and location the mesh is saved, followed by the **Code_Aster** output messages for the simulation printing in a separate `xterm <https://wiki.archlinux.org/index.php/Xterm>`_ window, see :numref:`Fig. %s <Xterm>`.

 .. admonition:: Action
    :class: Action